 However, many accidents on private property are caused by some combination of a hazardous condition and the victim’s negligence.
 When the plaintiff is partially responsible for a premises liability accident, the plaintiff’s damages may be reduced by their share of fault.

-and sees the line on his favorite ride is very short.
+Example: Tommy is at a waterpark and sees the line on his favorite ride is very short.
 Tommy runs to the slide even though there are multiple “no running signs.”
 Tommy trips on some torn rubber flooring and falls, hitting his head on the ground.

 Under premises liability, the park may be liable for hazardous conditions, including torn flooring.
 However, Tommy may also be partially responsible for running when there were clear signs against running.
 Tommy’s damages may be reduced by his own portion of fault.

 Product liability cases also involve claims that the injury victim was responsible (or partially responsible) for the accident.
 Under California’s “products liability” laws, someone who designs, manufactures or sells a defective product is strictly liable for injuries caused by that product — even when that person or company was not negligent.6

 In California, strict liability can be imposed for the following types of product defects:

 However, comparative fault still applies in cases of strict liability for product defects in California.
 An accident involving a defective product can be partially caused by the victim’s own negligent actions.
 In these situations, the jury can reduce the plaintiff’s award based on their share of liability in causing the accident.8

 Example: Elaine just purchased a new vehicle with an “autopilot mode.”
 The vehicle instructions state that autopilot mode requires the driver to be attentive so they can react to any problems.
 Elaine drives by her old high school enemy’s house to show off what she calls her “driverless vehicle.”
 Elaine drives by with her hands out the window yelling, “Look, no hands!”
 Elaine drives by again reclining all the way with her feet out the window.